‘Let them go with it’: Teachers lead talks on Floyd case

 “They feel a genuine empathy,” she said.
 “They were ready to engage in this conversation and learn.
 And that was that was exciting to see.”

 Thompson reported from Buffalo, New York, and Tulp from Atlanta.
-Associated Press writer Michael Melia contributed from Hartford, Connecticut.
+Associated Press writers Cedar Attanasio in West Las Vegas, New Mexico, and Michael Melia in Hartford, Connecticut, contributed.